 (11) For the purposes of section 3.37 of the Act, a contravention of subregulation (3) or (9) is a contravention that can lead to impounding of goods comprising a protective structure or other thing placed in or near the excavation.

+Note for this regulation:

-Note: This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 2.
+This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 2.
 This means that an offender might be given a notice under section 3.25(1)(b) of the Act and if the notice is not complied with the local government may, under section 3.26, itself do what the notice required and recover the cost from the offender.

-[Regulation 11 amended in Gazette 1 Feb 2013 p.
+[Regulation 11 amended: Gazette 1 Feb 2013 p.
 426-9.]

 12. Crossing from public thoroughfare to private land or private thoroughfare — Sch.
 9.1 cl.
 7(2)